ChevalierLouis/vxi11-gpio-device/README.md

           │  │  │   ├── instrument_serveur.py
           │  │  │   ├── rpc.py
           │  │  │   ├── vxi11.py
-          │  ├── templates
-          │  │  ├── index.html(HTML and CSS)

-You just need to run GPIOs_control_vxi.py
+You just need to run GPIOs_control_vxi.py in demo server

 To change GPIOs pin go in instrument_device.py and do some changes line 36 to 43 in the dictionary(don't forget to create some states below ligne 43)

-On another machine (or the same) you can put the code of the graphical interface GUI.py but you can also run it on a web browser,mark the ip_address_of_the_raspberry_pi:8000
+On another machine (or the same) you can put the code of the graphical interface vxiclientgui.py just change the ip address in the code line 5

 To know your IP address open a terminal and write this command
     $ hostname -I

-not finish to write the read me